a-musing-moose/docker_book/intro.rst

 and *best practice* but ask any 2 how they manage them you are likely to get 3 different answers.
 From just ``virtualenv``, to ``virtualenv-wrapper``, ``pyenv`` with ``pyenv-virtualenv`` right through to the relatively new ``pipenv``.
 Each approach has it's pluses and minuses and each developer will have gone through a long process to hone their particular approach.
-This is not something easily conveyed to new starters.
+This is not something easily conveyed to new starters and the breadth of options offputting

 This is just one of the many, many things a learner is faced with.
 The overall process is much bigger.
 Things like testing (TDD, BDD, Contract etc.), Continuous Integration, Continuous Deployment, Containers, Configuration Management and Orchestration.
-Whilst no one would expect a new starter to know all the things in short order, they will expect people to be able to be productive as soon a possible.
+Whilst no one would expect a new starter to know all the things immediately, they will expect people to be able to be productive as soon a possible.
 Not just from the company financial point of view but for the satisfaction of the person themselves.
 No one wants to feel like they cannot make a positive contribution.